top of page

 Psychodynamic Therapies

 Psychodynamic therapies, also labelled as Regression, delve into the unconscious mind to explore how past experiences, emotions, and unresolved conflicts influence current behavior and mental states.
+The objective is to become conscious again of the memories that were buried in the subconscious mind.
+This will release the emotional charge and resolve the issues.

 About Psychodynamic Therapies